High-level group on non-discrimination, Equality and Non-discrimination

 The European network of legal experts in gender equality and non-discrimination ensures that the European Commission is kept informed in relation to important legal developments in both the fields of gender equality and non-discrimination at national level and as to the impacts of those developments.

-This network comprises national experts from 35 countries (the EU countries, Turkey, the former Yugoslav Republic of Macedonia, Montenegro, Serbia, Iceland, Liechtenstein and Norway).
+This network comprises national experts from 35 countries (the EU countries, Turkey, North Macedonia, Montenegro, Serbia, Iceland, Liechtenstein and Norway).

 The network produces a bi-annual Equality law review, thematic reports and country reports.